sportsclimbs/sportclimbs-2/content/south-wales/the-gower/oxwich/oxwich-crag-in-the-woods.md

 ![Crag in the Woods topo](/img/south-wales/the-gower/OXTOP1.gif) {.topo .w100}

-Please note that the section of crag between *Red Leicester* and *Tump Jumper* has fallen down.
-{.csa}

 To the left of the descent is a small buttress with 5 routes.
 From left to right: **Unnamed (F6c+)** Desperate move past single BR, **Open Verdict(F6b+)** Start up tiny groove, **Swift Justice (VS 4c)** main groove, **Before the Beak (F7a+)** arête and **the Jury's Out (F7a)** right-most line.
 There are also other projects in between.
 {.csa .mb4}